avajs/ava/docs/recipes/typescript.md

 ## Configuring AVA to compile TypeScript files on the fly

 You can configure AVA to recognize TypeScript files.
 Then, with `ts-node` installed, you can compile them on the fly.
+Also you will need to install `esm` to add support for `import` & `export`.

 **`package.json`:**